Music Therapy For Adults

-Individual music therapy programs support a range of non-musical goals
+Individual music therapy programs support a range of life goals

 Group Programs For Adults

-Session currently take place on Thursday evening, Friday and Saturday mornings and are booked in term blocks (maximum 10 sessions per term)
+Session currently take place on Thursday evening and Saturday mornings and are booked in term blocks (max 10 sessions per term)

 RockAbility is our inclusive, accessible and live event where you can become part of the band.
 You can sing, dance and play keyboards, drums, electric and acoustic guitars.